junxit/us-congress-bills-117/bill.md

 legis-num: H.R.
 7939
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 7939

-> To make permanent certain educational assistance benefits under the laws administered by the Secretary of Veterans Affairs in the case of changes to courses of education by reason of emergency situations, and for other purposes.
+That the bill from the House of Representatives (H.R.
+7939) entitled “An Act to make permanent certain educational assistance benefits under the laws administered by the Secretary of Veterans Affairs in the case of changes to courses of education by reason of emergency situations, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Student Veteran Emergency Relief Act of 2022”.
+- **(a)** *Short title* This Act may be cited as the “Veterans Auto and Education Improvement Act of 2022”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Educational assistance benefits during emergency situations